Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

-Integrating only the phase-space density over momentum space, we find the probability of finding an atom at position $\mathbf{r}$; i.e., the density distribution of the gas in position space:
+Integrating the phase-space density over momentum space gives the probability of finding an atom at position $\mathbf{r}$, that is, the spatial density distribution of the gas:

-Trapped clouds are strongly inhomogeneous, as the density must drop from its maximum value at the center of the cloud to the external potential minimum.
-Therefore, as expected, the system in an external trap has a non-homogeneous density distribution; in fact, it has a unique profile determined by the geometry of the confinement.
-However, this can only be observed when quantum statistics manifest, which depends strongly on temperature and the number of atoms.
-In fact, from the experimental point of view, at least in physics ultracold atoms, we do not have access to the density of the samples $n\left(\mathbf{r} \right)$, but to the density integrated into one of the directions due to the way the data is analyzed, which is usually through a saturated absorption image \cite{Ramanathan-revsciinst83, Szczepkowski-revsciins80}.
-Despite this, it is possible to distinguish the two two-dimensional densities, and each will have a unique imprint.
-Thus, using the equation (\ref{eq:009}), we can rewrite the number of particles as a function of the density distribution: Thermodynamically, the canonical relationship of conjugated entities is found through the product of chemical potential and the number of particles.
-This consideration leads us to conclude that $N\left(\epsilon; \mu, T\right)$ has the property of being extensive, and this quality must be maintained by definition.
-Therefore, it shows that, despite the sample being inhomogeneously distributed due to potential, the functional form of the number must contain information about this extensivity.
+Trapped clouds exhibit strong inhomogeneity, as the density decreases from its maximum at the center of the cloud to the minimum imposed by the external potential.
+Consequently, a system confined in an external trap possesses a non-homogeneous density distribution with a profile uniquely determined by the geometry of the confinement.
+This behavior becomes observable only when quantum statistics are significant, which depends strongly on the temperature and the number of atoms.
+Experimentally, particularly in ultracold atom physics, direct access to the three-dimensional sample density $n\!\left(\mathbf{r}\right)$ is not available.
+Instead, measurements typically yield the density integrated along one spatial direction, as a result of standard analysis methods such as saturated absorption imaging~\cite{Ramanathan-revsciinst83,Szczepkowski-revsciins80}.
+Nevertheless, it is possible to distinguish between two-dimensional density profiles, each exhibiting a unique signature.
+Using Eq.~(\ref{eq:009}), the number of particles can be expressed as a function of the spatial density distribution:

+Thermodynamically, the canonical relationship between conjugate variables is established through the product of the chemical potential and the number of particles.
+This relationship implies that $N\!\left(\mu, T\right)$ is an extensive quantity, a property that must be preserved by definition.
+Therefore, even though the sample is distributed inhomogeneously due to the external potential, the functional form of the particle number must be consistent with this extensivity.

-Similarly, for classical and quantum distributions in the ideal gas limit, we can find the internal energy of the system by integrating the internal energy of an individual atom in state $s$ on phase space:
+Similarly, for both classical and quantum distributions in the ideal-gas limit, the internal energy of the system is obtained by integrating the single-particle energy over phase space:

-In the same way, energy will also be an extensive quantity by definition, manifesting itself in the form of each external potential.
-Note that the expression is merely a method for calculating the average energy.
+Likewise, energy is an extensive quantity by definition, and its explicit form depends on the external potential.
+This expression provides a method for calculating the mean total energy.